 Franco: Well.
-I arrive, you know that I will arive, okay.
+I arrive, you know that I will arrive, okay.
 At least you (could) come home and wait until I arrive and then take me out, okay.
 (You don't do that when) I arrive there's nobody at home.
 There's your mother. . . .'

 Such a "pronominal" function of subject-verb agreement is not restricted to first and second person.
 In (7), for instance, a speaker (i.e., Mother) introduces a referent (Alberto.
 L'idraulico, 'Alberto.
 The plumber').
 Once recognition has been obtained by the other party (i.e., Son), Mother proceeds with the story, which also involves another person (un operaio suo 'one of his workers').
-Afterward, verb agreement is used to refer to and to differentiate between both referents together [c'hanno aspirato '(they) sucked for us'] and only one of them [c'ha prestato un motorino '(he) lent us a motor'l:
+Afterward, verb agreement is used to refer to and to differentiate between both referents together [c'hanno aspirato '(they) sucked for us'] and only one of them [c'ha prestato un motorino '(he) lent us a motor']:

-[A cena: 14, the mother is telling her son about an accident that occurred on a summer vacation day (Ferragosto), when the water (7) heater in the house broke and they were looking for a plumber].
+(7) [A cena: 14, the mother is telling her son about an accident that occurred on a summer vacation day (Ferragosto), when the water heater in the house broke and they were looking for a plumber].

-non trovi Mother: I giorni di Ferragosto che figurate they days of Ferragosto that (you) imagine don't find nessuno.
+Mother: I giorni di Ferragosto che figurate non trovi they days of Ferragosto that (you) imagine don't find nessuno.
 Per fortuna abbiamo trovato Alberto. nobody Fortunately (we) have found Alberto.

 L'idraulico (dell' acqua).
-Lo conosci The plumber of the water him (you) know don't un operaio suo. è venuto.
-Insieme a Mother: Quello that (one) is come together with a worker (of) his.
+Lo conosci no, The plumber of the water him (you) know don't

-//quel-() giovane che (you) that-young who L{Mh} .
+//quel-() giovane che

+(you) that- young who

+Mh.